Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 The delicious breakfast was served at the communal dining table and Don Diego -retired doctor and owner of the finca- joined us in the morning.

-This is not a luxury accommodation, but the room was fine and spacious.
+This is not a luxury accommodation, but the room was comfortable and spacious.

 At times it was quite slippery and we held on to the vines and trees.
-Dog Kiri cozily joined us!
+Dog Kiri joined us for the guide and showed us the way!

 Hike from Finca el Otońo to Pijao